 (7) Interim Employment Certificate.
-An Interim Employment Certificate (IEC) allows a superintendent or administrator to employ an applicant who is completing requirements for initial Class A certification in some teaching fields through a State-approved Class A program at an Alabama institution.
-Additional information, including requirements and restrictions is provided in the current Educator Certification Chapter of the Alabama Administrative Code.
+An Interim Employment Certificate (IEC) allows a superintendent or administrator to employ an applicant who is completing requirements for initial Class A certification in some teaching fields through a Stateapproved Class A program at an Alabama institution.
+Additional information, including requirements and restrictions is provided in the current Educator Certification Alabama Administrative CodeChapter of the .

-Statutory Authority: Ala.
-Code §§16-3-16, 16-23-14 and 16-39-5 (1975).
+Statutory Authority: Code of Ala.
+1975, §§16-3-16, 16-23-14, 16-39-5.